A perfect slice of nature exists in the heart of Omaha.

 Since opening in 2004, OPPD’s Arboretum has been an attraction for anyone wanting to enjoy the outdoors without having to leave the city.
 The Arboretum, at 108th and Blondo streets, near Interstate 680, has proved popular for educational hikes, dog-walkers and group get-togethers.

-The 26-acre site was created to educate visitors as to what trees and shrubs are best planted around overhead and buried power lines, where to plant them and how landscape plantings are important for energy conservation.
-There is also educational signage throughout the site which explains the different plants and shows how they look mature.
+The 26-acre site was created to educate visitors about what trees and shrubs are best planted around overhead and underground power lines, where to plant them and how landscaping impacts energy conservation.
+There is also educational signage throughout the site that explains the different plants and shows them at maturity.

-“The original purpose was for our customers to come out and see the different kinds of trees and which ones to plant near lines,” said David Walsh, utility Forester.
+“The original purpose was for our customers to come out and see the different kinds of trees and which ones to plant near lines,” said Mike Norris, utility forester.
 “Over the years it has evolved into a place where a lot of photographers come.
 We want to make it as nice as possible for the people who come here.
 This is a good place to come out and relax in the city.”

 There are two miles of walking trails and an outdoor classroom that seats about 30 students.
 The area is vibrant and colorful, particularly in spring and fall.
 There are two acres of native grasses and wildflowers and 16 acres of formal planting/turf area.
 Between camera clicks or a jog on the woodchip trails, visitors can also learn a little.

-Students from Metropolitan and Iowa Western Community colleges occasionally hold classes and the tree-trimming companies OPPD contracts with also hold training sessions at the Arboretum, Walsh said.
+Students from Metropolitan and Iowa Western Community colleges occasionally hold classes and the tree-trimming companies OPPD contracts with also hold training sessions at the Arboretum, Norris said.

-The site, believed to be the nation’s first large-scale, utility-owned arboretum, easily sees about 150 to 200 people on a weekend day when the weather’s nice, Walsh said.
+The site, believed to be the nation’s first large-scale, utility-owned arboretum, easily sees about 150 to 200 people on a weekend day when the weather’s nice, Norris said.

 Explore OPPD’s Arboretum, either in-person or via our photo galleries.
 One of the city’s most scenic spots is just a short drive away and is located close to the interstate for easy access for out of town visitors.